zicht/key-value-bundle/README.md

             label: Engels
     defaults:
         zicht.foo_bundle.display_almost_soldout_threshold: 200
+    cache:
+        type: service
+        id: cache.app # or another service you have defined
 ```

+# Cache
+If enabled, cached items are prefixed with `KeyValueStorageManager::CACHE_TAG` and tagged with `KeyValueStorageManager::CACHE_TAG`.

 # Service
 If you want to use the key value storage at any place in your code.
 A storage